-We’ve got quite a collection of activity ideas for learning about materials and their properties so I’ve brought them all together in one post.
+We’ve got quite a collection of activity ideas for learning about materials and their properties so I’ve brought them all together in one very long post.
 If you have any more ideas, I’d love to hear them, so do leave a comment below.
 You could also share photos to the Science Sparks facebook page.
 Don’t forget we’ve got 100s more great science investigations for kids you can try too!

 These activities are great for Key Stage 1 Science in the UK, but also fun for children of any age.

-Try placing different household objects into an opaque bag and asking the children to guess what the object is using their sense of touch, which features of the object lead them to their guess?
+Try placing different household objects into an opaque bag and asking children to guess what the object is using their sense of touch, which features of the object lead them to their guess?

 Make different types of musical instruments, maracas, drums and maybe a guitar and ask the children to match the sound to the instrument.